GUITAR BRANDING MARKET STUDY

 Sure, the copy of this advertisements hits on the story of these models, and we have a celebrity, Brian Setzer.

 But in what way does this impact the buyer?
 It’s more of a glamour shot for Setzer.

 Taylor’s ads are about Taylor

-We could bore you with ad after ad for acoustic, electric, classical and 12-string guitar’s.
-Only to be continually discouraged by the outcome.
-Few in the guitar market have clearly defined who the guitarists are when they use those guitars.
+We could bore you with ad after ad for acoustic, electric, classical and 12-string guitar’s, only to be continually discouraged by the outcome.

 To steal market share, guitar branding must focus on what resonates most with buyers.